 Devolution is the process of evolution in reverse.
 This time consciousness goes back through the animal, plant, and mineral kingdoms (though different kinds of animals and plants then in evolution; for example some of the evolving animals are dolphins, cats, dogs horses etc., while devolving animals are rats, pigs, cockroaches etc).
 After that it enters the infradimensions, also known as the abyss or hell.
 These are located on a lower frequency of the interior of the planet.
 They have 9 levels, also known as 9 circles of hell as Dante Alighieri described them in his Divine Comedy.

 Many people believe that hell is made up by religions to scare people.
 However, even though the eternal damnation is made up, the hells as such do exist.
-As higher dimensions are planets-based, it is not unlikely that infra-dimensions were created for the purpose of balance.
+As higher dimensions are planets-based, it is probable that the infra-dimensions were created for the purpose of balance.

-In the case of Wheel of Samsara, the purpose of consciousness going through the abyss is to be cleansed from the animal egos.
+In the case of the Wheel of Samsara, the purpose of consciousness going through the abyss is to be cleansed from the animal egos.
 It goes through all nine levels of it until it is fully cleansed.
-Only “cause egos” remain.
-Naturally, going through hell in this context involves a lot of suffering.
+Only cause egos will remain.
+Naturally, going through hells/abyss in this context involves a lot of suffering.

 Then, pure, it starts a new cycle.
 Again it starts evolution – going through mineral, vegetable and animal kingdom.
 In animal kingdom, the egos are revived out of the “cause egos”.
 It reaches the human state again with its 108 lives and it has another chance for awakening.
 If it doesn’t awaken, the entire process (cycle) repeats again.
 The consciousness is entitled to 3000 cycles, which is more than enough to reach awakening.
 Each time it passes through a cycle, it is wiser and it has more experience, which can eventually lead for natural yearning for liberation from suffering.
 If it doesn’t awaken, it returns back to the Absolute but as an unrealized spark.